Xristosio/Blockchain-Java/ReadMe.md

-# Java Blockchain Application using Threading
+# Java Blockchain Application

 #### This project is a blockchain-based application developed as part of a university exercise.
 It simulates a simple blockchain system where blocks represent products.
-The program allows to interact with the blockchain via RESTful endpoints to add, search, and retrieve blocks and get statistics.
+The program allows to interact with the blockchain via RESTful endpoints to add, search, retrieve blocks and get statistics.

 ---